IndiSeek learns information-guided disentangled representations: Additional experimental results

 \subsection{CITE-seq dataset implementation details}

 We consider the bone marrow CITE-seq dataset from \cite{stuart2019comprehensive} which consists of measurements in two modalities on $30672$ individual cells: transcriptome (RNA) and $25$ cell-surface proteins (ADT).
 We randomly split the dataset into a training set of size $15000$ and a test set of size $15672$.
-We follow the pre-processing in \cite{hao2021integrated},\footnote{\url{https://satijalab.org/seurat/articles/weighted_nearest_neighbor_analysis}} where we conduct scaling and centering based on moments estimated from the training set only.
+We follow the preprocessing in \url{https://satijalab.org/seurat/articles/weighted_nearest_neighbor_analysis}, where we normalize ADT data with centering to produce a 24-dimensional input based on moments estimated from the training set only, and normalize the high-dimensional RNA data and extract the first 200 principal components as the inputs for CLIP.

-In the experiments presented in Figure~\ref{fig:cite-seq-recons} and Table~\ref{fig:rank-corr-comparison}, architectures of representation maps $g$ and $h$ are all $5$-layer ReLU networks with width $50$ and output dimension $50$.
+In the experiments presented in Figure~\ref{fig:cite-seq-recons} and Table~\ref{fig:rank-corr-comparison}, architectures of representation maps $g$ and $h$ for three methods are all $5$-layer ReLU networks with width $50$ and output dimension $50$.
 Throughout experiments with real-world datasets, we adopt a batch size of $128$ and a learning rate of $10^{-4}$ for training, in which we set the number of epochs to $2000$.